MarkNahabedian/PlutoTool.jl/PlutoTool_Commands.md

 new_cell before/after notebook_path relative_to_cell_id
 ```

-Insert a new, enpty cell before or after the cell specified by existing*cell*id.
+Insert a new, empty cell before or after the cell specified by existing*cell*id.
 The id of the new cell is returned.

 ```
 find_empty notebook_path [-w]